cuckoosandbox/cuckoo/docs/book/src/development/code_style.rst

 Use blank lines in functions, sparingly, to isolate logic sections.
-Import blocks are separated by a single blank line, import blocks are separeted from classes by two blank lines.
+Import blocks are separated by a single blank line, import blocks are separeted from classes by one blank line.

 Imports
 -------